-- IMPORTANT: The Amor reps that are assigned to your group may need to eat with your group.
-Please plan for one or two extra people to eat with your crew. - Each group is responsible for their own food or partnering with La Cocina or Baja Cooks. - Groups should plan to eat breakfast and dinner at camp then pack a lunch to take to the worksite. - There are two proven methods to meal planning and preparation: designate a team to be in charge of meals or share the responsibility and rotate meal preparation nights. - Plan on using portable stoves that operate on their own energy source (i.e. Coleman-type stoves) and ice chests for refrigerated goods.
+- Consider purchasing a solar shower.
+Fill it, lay it on a tarp in your camp for the sun to warm it, and by evening, you'll have a warm shower. - An air mattress, cot, or a thick foam mat that fits under a sleeping bag is a smart investment.
+Baja Cooks will rent thick foam mattresses to groups for \$3/mat.
+Contact them directly to set this up. - Canopies, folding chairs and tables are good to bring for dining and relaxing after a long day of work.
+Canopies can also provide shade at the worksite. - Another smart buy are large steel tent pegs.
+Aluminum and plastic pegs are often too weak to penetrate or stay in the ground. - group may need to eat with your group.
+Please plan for one or two extra people to eat with your crew. - Each group is responsible for their own food or partnering with La Cocina or Baja Cooks. - No perishable food is allowed to cross into Mexico.
+Amor will help you shop locally, if needed. - Groups should plan to eat breakfast and dinner at camp then pack a lunch to take to the worksite. - There are two proven methods to meal planning and preparation: designate a team to be in charge of meals or share the responsibility and rotate meal preparation nights. - Plan on using portable stoves that operate on their own energy source (i.e. Coleman-type stoves) and ice chests for refrigerated goods.
 Ice can be replenished at local stores. - Propane cannot be brought across the border.
 If you bring empty tanks, you can be shown where to fill them or where you can purchase new ones within Mexico.